nuejs/www/docs/nuejs/index.md

 ## Decoupled styling
-Nue does not promote the use of scoped CSS, Tailwind, or other CSS-in-JS frameworks because of tight coupling.
-It's better to separate your style from the layout and structure:
+Nue does not promote the use of scoped CSS, Tailwind, or other CSS-in-JS framework because of tight coupling.
+It's better to separate your style from the layout and structure, because:

 1. *More reusable code*: When styling is not hardcoded to the component, the same component can look different depending on the page or context.